Aldridge Town Twinning with Montelimar in Drome France

 Sadly, with 44 years of Town Twinning, it was clear that over the years this cordial arrangement had been overlooked and forgotten, although there was evidence that the Town Twinning was still active in 1972 with a mention in the official guide to Aldridge of that year.

-Montelimar is a very picturesque town which has a world wide reputation for its nougat which is produced using local honey and almonds.
+Montelimar is a very picturesque town with a world wide reputation for its nougat which is produced using local honey and almonds.

 Montelimar is clearly an attractive location with lots to offer for visitors and holiday makers.